Felo AI

 Does Felo support multiple languages?

 Yes, Felo's multilingual capability is one of its stronger features.
 Searches can be performed in any major language with results returned in that language; users can also request translation across languages within search results.
-For non-English speakers and multilingual research workflows, Felo's language support is genuinely useful and meaningfully better than English-centric alternatives.
+For multilingual researchers and non-English speakers, this is a meaningful advantage over English-first search tools.